go-pg/docs/docs/zfs.md

 ### Alignment Shift (ashift)

 For Amazon Elastic Block Store and other cloud stores use the default value.
-But if you know the underlying hardware you using you should configure `ashift` properly.
+But if you know the underlying hardware you should configure `ashift` properly.

 ### Disable PostgreSQL full page writes